 Where did everybody go?
 What happened to these helping professions?

 And the larger caseload has been made even more unmanageable by piling paperwork, which robs providers of time that should be spent serving children.

 Perhaps one problem is that special education has been villainized in recent years—subtly if not outright.
 Parents have been led to see special education, not as a helping area, but as something to avoid.

 Along with this, the learning disabilities category, a legitimate area of study, was pretty much eliminated years ago (please note the title of the referenced article below).

 IDEA reauthorizations were all about the Least Restrictive Environment.
 How many special education teachers were included in the new loop to help address disabilities?

 When students have learning disabilities today, it is left to the general education teacher to address difficulties in the general classroom.
-But general education teachers have so much on their plate, it is unrealistic to think they have time to individually focus on every disability or difficulty that enters their classroom.
+But teachers have so much on their plate, it is unrealistic to think they have time to individually focus on every disability or difficulty that enters their classroom.